Liceo Italiano di Istanbul

 The Liceo Italiano Statale Istanbul (Özel İtalyan Lisesi) or the Istituti Medi Italiani (I.M.I.), popularly known as Liceo Italiano in Italian and İtalyan Lisesi in Turkish, is under legislation a private school which is situated in Beyoğlu, Istanbul, Turkey.
-Although considered a private school under Turkish law, the Liceo Italiano receives financial support and teachers from Italy.

-It is owned by the Italian government.
+Although considered a private school under Turkish law, the Liceo Italiano receives financial support and teachers from Italy and is owned by the Italian government.